Your Fall Creativity Reset: 5 Rituals to Break the Rut

 You don’t have to wait to “feel inspired.”
 And creativity doesn’t usually show up on demand when you’re already overwhelmed and stretched thin.
 It needs space.
 It needs a spark.
 And sometimes… it needs a little ritual.

-These five simple rituals are your invitation to shake things up, reawaken your creative spark, and bring more play, intuition, and momentum into your business during this season.
+These five simple rituals are your invitation to shake things up, reawaken your creative spark, and bring more play, intuition, and momentum into your business during this fall.
 They’re easy to try, don’t require any fancy tools, and best of all?
 They actually work.

 Whether you’re stuck in a rut or just craving a little more magic in your day, try one of these rituals this week and notice what opens up.